-1 Knowledge Criter a Cor mprehension Crit eria Application Criteria Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) K-5.
+K (nowledge Criteri a Cor nprehension Crit eria A Application Criteri a Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-5.
 Present the steps to enter the BIOS/UEFI.
 K-5.
 Mention the basic features of the BIOS/UEFI.
 K-5.
 Outline the content of the basic features of the BIOS/UEFI.
 C-4.
-Identify the hardware problem that C-4.
-Describe possible causes that have C-4.
-Explain possible solutions to A-2.
-Follow Health and Safety A-2.
-Prepare the necessary tools and components to A-2.
-Install the required K-6.
+Identify the hardware C-4.
+Describe possible causes C-4.
+Explain possible A-2.
+Follow Health and A-2.
+Prepare the necessary tools and A-2.
+Install the K-6.
 List issues which can cause an RIU to be unsuccessful.
 K-6.
 State ways to confirm issues which can cause an RIU to be unsuccessful.
 K-6.
-Outline a solution to each cause of unsuccessful RIU. has generated a given boot-up error report. generated a given boot-up error report. solve the generated boot-up error. procedures while installing hardware. carry out the required hardware RIU. components.
+Outline a solution to each cause of unsuccessful RIU. problem that has generated a given boot-up error report. that have generated a given boot-up error report. solutions to solve the generated boot-up error.
+Safety procedures while installing hardware. components to carry out the required hardware RIU. required components.